mrchughes/pds-dns-service/README.md

 # DNS Service for PDS 2.2

 A lightweight DNS service for managing TXT records to facilitate domain verification in the PDS 2.2 ecosystem.
+This service acts as a core component of the PDS 2.2 architecture, providing domain verification for service providers.

 ## Features